Jahurul Islam Medical College: Academics

 The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Dhaka University.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.
 The academic calendar runs from January through December.
 In October 2014, the Ministry of Health and Family Welfare capped admission and tuition fees at private medical colleges at 1,990,000 Bangladeshi taka (US$25,750 as of 2014) total for their five-year courses.

 Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
 It administers a written multiple choice question exam simultaneously throughout the country.
 Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
 50% of seats are reserved for foreign students.
 Admission for foreign students is based on their SSC and HSC grades.
 Most foreign students who attend are Indian nationals or Nepalis.
 As of July 2014, the college is allowed to admit 100 students annually.

 Alumni

 In the year 2002 an association of the ex-students, namely Jahurul Islam Medical College Ex-students' Association was founded.
-Professor Dr. Salina Jalal is the current (June 2016 – present) president of the association.
+Salina Jalal is the current (June 2016 – present) president of the association.